Images Depict Mature Plants

-Shark fin Snake plants are a unique house plant that is drought and low light tolerant.
-Snake Plants are clean air plants and are virtually impossible to kill.
+Shark fin Snake or Whale Fin Snake Plants are a unique house plant that is drought and low light tolerant.
+They are clean air plants and are virtually impossible to kill.
 Shark Fin Snake Plant is a rare houseplant that we're happy to be able to offer.

 Out of stock

 4 Quart Bag

 8 oz.
 Tub